 Photoelectric alarms have gone off 30 minutes before ionization alarms in previous studies, according to Mr Isaac, who is a member of Standards Australia fire committees and also the Fire Protection Association's Technical Advisory Committee.

 "Once the fire goes to the flaming stage in a home, it's less than three minutes, so you won't be able to survive in that home.
 So, you don't want to know about a fire when it's flaming," Mr Isaac said.

-"You must know about a fire when it's early in its smouldering phase and that's what ionisation smoke alarms will not do, unless it's in the room of the fire origin and the fire develops substantially with heat."
+"You must know about a fire when it's early in its smoldering phase and that's what ionization smoke alarms will not do, unless it's in the room of the fire origin and the fire develops substantially with heat."

 Assistant Commissioner fires back

 But Assistant Commissioner Whybro said the research was realistic.

 "David is entitled to his opinion, he's a well-respected expert in this industry.
 The source of ignition has been used in other fire research projects across the world," he said.

 "I'm more than happy to talk to David about further research, and how to build on what we know now."